tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 11\129 Styling the product items
+Section 11\130 Changing the bootstrap theme
-- Adding pointer for card to show a litlle bit opacity and button show
+- Using bootswatch tamplate to redesign the page